 However, it is surprising how many businesses are unaware either that the relief exists, or that their business might benefit from claiming it.
 This is a shame because a claim for R&D tax relief can be worth as much as £260 for each £1,000 spent on qualifying activities.
 In addition, where a company undertakes R&D but does not have any corporation tax liability, it can receive payment of a tax credit from HMRC.
 The relief though does have to be claimed; it is not automatic.

 We find that businesses want to save on their tax bills, but are increasingly concerned that doing so will leave them in ‘hot water’ with HMRC.
-R&D provides an ideal solution where it is available; not only does it reduce the tax bills, it is also a relief which the government, and by extension HMRC actively wants taxpayers to claim.
+R&D provides an ideal solution where it is available; not only does it reduce the tax bills, but it is also a relief that the government, and by extension HMRC actively wants taxpayers to claim.
 This is unlikely to change with Brexit.

-The range of businesses which can qualify for this relief is much broader than is commonly acknowledged – research and development is not just carried on by people working in white coats in laboratories, though these people probably are doing R&D. By way of example of the range of businesses which can benefit, we have recently assisted with claims in the fields of bespoke manufacturing, process automation, environmental control systems and software development.
+The range of businesses which can qualify for this relief is much broader than is commonly acknowledged – research and development are not just carried on by people working in white coats in laboratories, though these people probably are doing R&D. By way of example of the range of businesses which can benefit, we have recently assisted with claims in the fields of bespoke manufacturing, process automation, environmental control systems and software development.

 That is not to say though that every business can benefit.
-In particular this relief is only available to companies (ie sole traders, partnerships and LLPs are excluded).
+In particular, this relief is only available to companies (ie sole traders, partnerships and LLPs are excluded).
 For the relief to be available, the company needs to have incurred expenditure on a project or projects which give rise to:

 - An advance in overall science or technology

 - Which has involved the resolution of technical uncertainties, and

 - Where the advance could not have been readily ascertained by competent professionals.

 In essence then, if a company has technologies, processes or manufacturing techniques which its competitors do not, or has developed software, it is worth exploring whether an R&D claim might be possible.